wp-plugins/postman-gmail-extension/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send Gmail from GoDaddy and other hosts that block the standard email ports with this add-on for the Postman SMTP plugin.
+Send Gmail from GoDaddy, Bluehost and other hosts that block the standard email ports with this add-on for the Postman SMTP plugin.

 == Description ==

 Can't send Gmail because ports 465 and 587 are blocked on your host?
 No problem!
 The Postman Gmail API Extension works in combination with [Postman SMTP](https://wordpress.org/plugins/postman-smtp/) to send your mail out on the HTTPS port, port 443.
-Even if you host your site on GoDaddy, your Gmail will be delivered!
+Even if you host your site on GoDaddy or Bluehost, your Gmail will be delivered!

 The Postman Gmail API Extension includes the **Google APIs Client Library for PHP**.
 The [Google API](https://developers.google.com/gmail/api/) does not support password-based authentication and Postman will guide you in creating a (free) [Google OAuth 2.0 Client ID](https://developers.google.com/accounts/docs/OAuth2).